GoInterject/GoInterject.github.io/wIndex/Request-Context-Parse.md

 ```
 </div>

+### Testing the Procedure

-This stored procedure is auxillary in nature and is intended to be used to split out each system parameter encapsulated by the RequestContext System parameter provided by an Interject data portal.
+This stored procedure is auxiliary in nature and is intended to be used to split out each system parameter encapsulated by the RequestContext System parameter provided by an Interject data portal.
 The following is the standalone test code for the stored procedure:

 <button class="collapsible">Get The Test Code</button>
 <div markdown="1" class="panel">